JoOechslin/Codex/README.md

 **CosmicStructureSim** is a fully self-consistent cosmological simulation framework that evolves **dark matter and baryons** from the early universe (z ≈ 100) to the present day.
 It implements **gravity**, **hydrodynamics**, and **radiative thermochemistry** to study the formation and evolution of **cosmic structures** — including dark matter halos, gas collapse, and baryonic disk formation — in a ΛCDM cosmology.

+For an illustration of a simulation result, download **DFS-v11-0-summary.zip** and unzip the archive.
+Open the HTML file in a browser.
+If you do not see an animation, your browser is incapable of showing the HTML.

 ---

 ## ✨ Key Features